nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The `AddTodoFeature` enables the adding of new `InternshipTodo` instance into the current `TodoList`.
 The execution of `AddTodoCommand` is similar to `AddCommand`, the main difference is `AddTodoCommand` comes with an extra mandatory attribute of `ApplicaionDeadline`.

-The execution process of `add_todo` is demonstrated by the activity diagram below.
+The execution process of `add_todo` is demonstrated by the activity diagram below.<br/>
 ![AddTodoActivityDiagram](images/AddTodoActivityDiagram.png)